aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/conversion-and-saveas/advanced-convert-excel/_index.md

 ---
-title: "Advanced Convert Excel File"
+title: "Advanced Convert Excel File – Aspose.Cells Cloud API Guide"
 second_title: "Document"
 linktitle: "Advanced Convert"
 type: docs
 url: /advanced-convert-excel/
+date: 2024-06-15
-keywords: "Aspose.Cells, Excel conversion, Cloud API, SDK"
+keywords: "Aspose.Cells, Excel conversion, Cloud API, SDK, convert Excel to PDF, Excel to HTML, page setup Excel"
-description: "The Aspose.Cells Cloud REST API provides powerful features for converting Excel workbooks to a wide range of formats, configuring page setup, save options, and print settings.
-SDKs are available for Android, C#, Go, Java, Node.js, Perl, PHP, Python, Ruby, and Swift, enabling seamless integration across multiple platforms."
+description: "Use Aspose.Cells Cloud API to convert Excel workbooks to PDF, HTML, CSV, and more — with support for page setup, save options, and print settings via PUT /cells/convert."
 weight: 50
-ArticleTitle: "Advanced Convert Excel File – Aspose.Cells Cloud API Guide"
 ---

 ## Advanced Cloud API for Excel Conversion

-The Advanced Convert operation enables you to transform an Excel workbook into various output formats (PDF, HTML, CSV, etc.) while giving you fine‑grained control over page setup, save options, and print settings.
+The Advanced Convert operation enables you to transform an Excel workbook into various output formats (PDF, HTML, CSV, etc.) while giving you fine-grained control over page setup, save options, and print settings.

 **Prerequisites / Authentication**
 To use this endpoint you must obtain an access token from Aspose.Cells Cloud and include it in the `Authorization` header as a Bearer token.